artashesbaghdasaryan/customer-account-status-magento2/README.md

 ## Main Functionalities
-Customer status attribute , Enable or disable Customer Status, showing atatus on to header
+Customer status attribute ,
+Enable or disable Customer Status, showing status on top header

 ## Installation
 \* = in production please use the `--keep-generated` option